Autofill your user name and password in Safari on Mac

 User names and passwords are encrypted in your macOS keychain.
 They’re also encrypted in your iCloud Keychain if it’s set up on your Mac.

 If you remove user names and passwords in Safari, they’re deleted from your macOS keychain.
-They’re also removed from your other devices if your Mac and other devices are set up for iCloud Keychain.
+They’re also removed from your other Apple devices if your Mac and other devices are set up for iCloud Keychain.